kuszewski/iris-multimodal/README.md

 ## Before you begin

-Create a Namespace - `Multimodel` - you won't need Interoperability so uncheck that This repository is a Java maven application.
-You'll need both java 8 and maven installed.
+Create a Namespace - `Multimodel` - you won't need Interoperability so uncheck that.
+This repository is a Java maven application.
+You'll need both Java 8 and maven installed.

 You also need to have the InterSystems IRIS Java client libraries as part of your maven cache.
 If you haven't done so already, this can be done by a command similar to this:
 ```